kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

 * Weekly individual one-on-ones and daily team scrums
 * The team is to provide regular updates with the stakeholders on progress
-* Encourage cohort to become familiar with project management principals and tools
+* Encourage team to become familiar with project management principals and tools